Unraveling the Neutron Mysteries of Boron: Isotopes, Abundance, and Applications

 Isotopic Abundance and its Significance

 The natural abundance of these isotopes significantly influences the overall neutronic behavior of naturally occurring boron.
-Boron-11 is considerably more abundant, making up approximately 80.1% of naturally occurring boron.
+Still, boron-11 is considerably more abundant, making up approximately 80.
+1% of naturally occurring boron.
 Boron-10 constitutes the remaining 19.9%.
-This abundance disparity plays a crucial role in various applications, as we will explore further.
+This abundance disparity is key here in various applications, as we will explore further It's one of those things that adds up.
+Still holds up..

 The different neutron capture cross-sections of these isotopes are a key factor in their applications.
 The neutron capture cross-section measures the probability of a nucleus absorbing a neutron.
 Boron-10 exhibits a significantly higher thermal neutron capture cross-section than boron-11.
 This means boron-10 is far more likely to absorb a thermal neutron (a slow-moving neutron) than boron-11.